-In aplite of the fact that I might go on to enlarge uppn the facts by pointing out the acheivments of women in the arts and sciences as well as in the industrial world, there still remains too much of Adams' statement of 1919 that fits into the picture of our social disturbances of 1932 to permit us to pass it by with and shrugg of the shoulder as the by product of a burned soul.
-The trend and tone of much of the popular literature of the past fifteen years; the returns from the divorce courts; the preoccupation of many with new codes of morals ; experiments in domestic relations; and a multitude of incidents registered not only in the tabloids but in the more conventional journals of opinion ; are just such facts and tendencies as Brooks Adams could point to and say, " I told you so ."
-The overshaddowing of the home by the state in the Russian experiment; the same tendency in this country, especially as it is revealed in matters of health and education; and in the weak spots disclosed under the pressure of the depression point in the same direction.
+We might go on to enlarge upon these facts by pointing out the achievments of women in the arts and sciences as well as in the industrial world, yet there remains too much of Brooks Adams' statement of 1919 that fits into the picture of our social disturbances of 1932 to permit us to pass it by with a shrug of the shoulder as the by-product of a The trend and tone of much of the burned soul. popular literature of the past fifteen years; the returns of the divorce coutts; the preoccupation of many with new codes of morals; experiments in domestic relations; and a multitude of incidents registered not only in the tabloids but in the more conventional journals of opinion, are just such facts and tendencies as Brooks Adams could point to and say, " I told you so."
+The overshadowing of the home by the state in the Russian experiment; the same tendency in this country, especially as it is revealed in matters of health and education; and in the weak spots disclosed under the pressure of the depression, point in the same direction.
 Or one might point to the many excessive fads and foibles of social life; the restless and hectic search for thrills and pleasure.
-The attitude here referred to is well expressed by Katherine Brush in one of the popular journals of the day, - Writing under the title "I refuse to take life seriously, " She says People who take itsexestmenty marriage merkensiax life seriously take marriage seriously .
-In point of fact I'm inclined to believe that marriages taken lightly are more liable to last; chains Worn loose are not so irksome . to take marriage seriously is to expect too much of it.
-We do better to realize that the institution is man- made, not divine, that husbands and wives are human being, not angels."
+The attitude here referred to is well expressed by Kathrine Brush in one of the popular journals of the day,-Writing under the title " I refuse to take life seriously", she says, " People who take life seriously take marriage seriously.
+In point of fact I'm inclined to believe that marriages taken lightly are more liable to last; chains worn loose are not so irksome.
+To take marriage seriously is to expect too much of it.
+We do better to realize that the institution is man-made, not divine, that husbands and wives are human beings, not angels."

-"The people who take life seriously believe that it is important to check over their bank statements, to retire early and rise early, to remember, in talling and anecdote, whether it happened on Tuesday or on Wednesday.
-To my mind these things and other things like them, are pifflingly unimportant, even silly.
+"The people who take life seriously believe that it is important to check over their bank statement, to retire early and rise early, to remember, in telling an anecdote, whether it happened on Tuesday or on Wednesday.
+To my mind these things and other things like them are pifflingly uninportant, even silly.
 Who cares whether it happened Tuesday or Wednesday?
 Why should anybody check over bank statements?

-The bank is always right and I can prove it.
-I may sound flippant, but I am quite in emmest earnest.
+The Bank is always right and I can prove it.
+I may sound flippant, but I am quite in earnest.
 As for early rising and early retiring, the first is not so bad if it follows the second, but the second is impossible.
-Most of the really ex-citing people I have ever known, I have known after ten o'clock in the evening.
-And most of the really dramatic things I have seen, I've seen by artificial light.
+Most of the really exciting people I have ever known I have known after ten o'clock in the evening.
+And most of the really dramatic things I have seen, I've seen by artifical light.
 The mask of humanity slips a little at night, as at no other time.
 In the daytime we are all bisque.

-"To live the moment joyously--- surely this is wisdom.

-To feel that the world is grand and glamorous, and lovely, and existence in it a thrill to be thankful for".
+"To live the moment joyously---- surely this is wisdom.
+To feel that the world is grand and glamorous, and lovely, and existence in it a thrill to be thankful for."

 That is an interesting point of view.

-"Exciting people"; dramatic things"; "artificial light"; to live the moment joyously2; "thrill to be thankful for".
-It has its appeal; many try it; few get very far with it. perchance it is the excess of this approach to life that has produced a characteristic the great multitude of whom Walter Lippman speaks as "The women who have emancipated themselves from the tyranny of fathers, husbands, and homes, and with the intermittant but expensive help of a psychoanalyst, are now enduring liberty as interior decorators."
+"Exciting people"; "dramatic things"; "artifical light"; "to live the moment joyously"; "a thrill to be thankful for".
+It has its appeal; many try it; few get very far with it.
+Perchance it is the excess of this appraach to life that has produced the great multitude of whom Walter Lippman speaks as "The women who have emantipated themselves from the tyranny of fathers, husbands, and homes, and with the intermittent but expensive help of a psychoanalyst, are now enduring liberty as interior decorators."